Full Guide on Pergola Staining & Sealing

 Here’s an example of a pergola that offers a beautiful contrast with the grey siding of the house and has a wood stain that matches the deck.

 Stains and sealants are available in many different brands, so if you don’t have a preferred brand, ask at your local paint and stain store or hardware store for recommendations that will work best for your application.
+Neighbors who have wooden structures in their backyard may also have good suggestions that have worked in the past for them.

 When considering your stain options, a general rule of thumb is the more transparent the stain is, the more of the natural wood grain you’ll see.
 The more opaque (non-transparent) the stain is, the less of the natural wood grain you’ll see.